Means of Egress: Understanding Safe Building Exits

 3. Exit Discharge

 The exit discharge is the final stretch – the path from the end of an exit to a public way (typically the street or an open public space).
-After you’ve come down the stairwell and out the door, you might still need to:
+The level of exit discharge is the floor level where occupants leave the protected exit stairwell and transition to this final portion of their escape route.
+In most buildings, that’s the ground floor.

-- Cross a courtyard
+• Cross a courtyard

-- Walk down a sidewalk
+• Walk down a sidewalk

-- Travel through an alley
+• Travel through an alley

 An exit discharge must be clearly marked, unobstructed, and lead directly to a public way or safe area away from the building.
+The IBC allows up to 50% of exits to discharge through the level of exit discharge (such as through a lobby) if the building is fully sprinklered and the discharge path is protected.

 So to review: exit access → exit → exit discharge.
-As a result, this complete path forms the means of egress, your emergency escape route to safety.
+As a result, this complete egress path forms the means of egress, your emergency escape route to safety.

 Before you can design proper egress elements, you need to know how many people need to escape.
 This is where occupant load comes in – it’s the number of people a space is designed to hold and drives almost every egress requirement.
 The occupant load is directly tied to the occupancy classification of your building, as different uses have vastly different densities of people.